 Kent Wong

-Kent Wong, director of the UCLA Labor Center, is an expert on issues related to labor unions, labor relations and immigrant workers.
-A labor attorney, Wong has conducted extensive research on immigrant workers in Los Angeles and how immigration affects the labor market.
+Wong is a project director for labor and community partnerships at the UCLA Labor Center, as well as the center’s former director.
+He is an expert on labor unions, labor relations and immigrant workers.
+A labor attorney, Wong has conducted extensive research on immigrant workers in Los Angeles.